-Below are 2020 highlights for the Arizona Center for Civic Leadership, as well as annual reports from previous years for the Flinn-Brown Fellowship.
-The full 2020 annual report for the Center will be released in spring 2021.
+Below are highlights for the Arizona Center for Civic Leadership from the 2020 annual report, as well as annual reports from previous years for the Flinn-Brown Fellowship.

 2020 Flinn-Brown Fellowship